CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/Drop2 Multilingual Patch/README.md

 The patch fixes the Voice setting issue in TTS.
-Patch these files in /opt/cisco/uccx/lib folder in VVB and restart the VVB.
+Patch following jars in /opt/cisco/uccx/lib folder in VVB and restart the VVB.
+* CiscoApp.jar
+* CiscoDialogServices.jar
+* VoiceBrowser.jar